-IRS Direct File: File taxes online directly with IRS for free
+IRS Direct File: File taxes for free directly with IRS

-Direct File is an option if you lived in one of these states in 2024 for the entire year.
+Direct File is an option if you lived and worked in a participating state for all of 2024.

 • Alaska